SayamAlt/SMS-Spam-Classification-using-fine-tuned-RoBERTa-Base-Transformer/README.md

  pip install wget transformers numpy pandas matplotlib seaborn scikit-learn wordcloud

 ```

 The dataset can be accessed through the following 2 links:

 <ul>
   <li><a href="https://www.kaggle.com/datasets/thedevastator/sms-spam-collection-a-more-diverse-dataset">Kaggle Link</a></li>
   <li><a href="https://huggingface.co/datasets/sms_spam">Hugging Face Link</a></li>
 </ul>

+## Use Cases

+Nowadays, several SMS spam detection systems are regularly developed and maintained to detect and filter malicious messages and identify whether or not a message is spam or ham.
+We can enhance user experience by recognizing undesirable and unsolicited emails and preventing them from entering the user's mailbox.
+Spam detection and elimination are significantly enormous problems for email and IoT service providers these days.

+## Future Scope

+The model performance can be improved further by tuning the hyperparameters of the fine-tuned roberta-base transformer model such as raising the fully-connected dense layers, tweaking the parameters of the Adam optimizer or simply using other powerful optimizers, for instance, RMSProp, and increasing the number of epochs for training the model.
+The model can be used in any kind of SMS spam detection and filtering related software products/services which can potentially be great assets from a cyber security perspective.
+Furthermore, such softwares can lead to enhanced social media security services such as emails, SMS messages, etc.

 ## Acknowledgements